isinaltinkaya/isinaltinkaya.github.io/index.md

 <!--<img class="profile-picture" src="sherlock.jpg">-->

-I am a PhD fellow at the University of Copenhagen under the supervision of Thorfinn Sand Korneliussen and Rasmus Nielsen.
+I am a Ph.D. fellow at the University of Copenhagen, supervised by Thorfinn Sand Korneliussen and Rasmus Nielsen.

-I am interested in evolutionary bioinformatics, population genetics and statistical genomics.
+I am interested in bioinformatics, population genetics and statistical genomics.
+More specifically, my research interest revolves around developing novel methods and statistical frameworks aiming to disentangle evolutionary histories of populations, and implementing these methods into fast and efficient software.

 ---
 <img src="https://ghchart.rshah.org/isinaltinkaya"/>